Wanudell/kodluyoruzilkrepo/README.md

 # kodluyoruzilkrepo

-"Kodluyoruz Eğitimi kapsamında açtığım ilk repo"
+"The first repo I opened within the scope of Kodluyoruz Training"

-# Kodluyoruz Ilk Repo
+# Kodluyoruz First Repository

-Bu repo [Kodluyoruz](https://www.kodluyoruz.org/) Front-End Eğitiminde oluşturduğumuz ilk repo. İçerisinde bir adet README dosyası, bir adet de index.html barındırıyor.
+This repo [Kodluyoruz]([https://www.kodluzun.org/](https://www.kodluyoruz.org/)) is the first repo we created in the Front-End Tutorial.
+It contains one README file and one index.html.

 # Installation

-Öncelikle projeyi clonelayın.
+First clone the project.

 `git clone https://github.com/Wanudell/kodluyoruzilkrepo`

 # Usage

-Projeyi cloneladıktan sonra Visual Studio Code programında açınız.
+After cloning the project, open it in Visual Studio Code.

 Linux için: